jxmot/tessel-networking-example/README.md

 <hr>

-### Options
+# Run Time Options

+The following optional behavior is altered by changing specific boolean variables to either `true` or `false`.

+## Random SSID and WiFi Channel

-**Random SSID and Channel** : Choose if the SSID or the WiFi channel are random each time the application is started.
+Choose if the SSID or the WiFi channel are random each time the application is started.
+This is useful when developing non-client code.

 ```javascript
 // Random SSID & WiFi Channel